syncfusion-content/javascript-docs/js/Chart/Getting-Started.md

 {% include image.html url="/js/Chart/Getting-Started_images/Getting-Started_img4.png" Caption="Chart"%}

 There are situations where the default label content is not sufficient to the user.
-In this case, you can use *template* option to format the label content with some additional information.
+In this case, you can use the *template* option to format the label content with some additional information.

  {% highlight html %}